rv-kesnyder/react-accelerator/react-typescript/README.md

 Secondly, for Typescript to work correctly, you will need to rename your `.js` file to a `.ts` file or, if you have JSX, rename your `.jsx` file to a `.tsx` file.

 The main thing you'll need to focus on is taking your `App` component, make sure you're using the constructor method, and creating an interface for your `App State` and `App Props` (if applicable).
-Try to have as few 'any' type variables as possible and no errors.
+Try to have as few `any` type variables as possible and no errors.

 ## Optional Typescript Crash Course